oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 git clone https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24
 ```

-After coping the project, you need to place a **<mark>.env</mark>** file inside the project directory.
+After cloning the project, you need to place a **<mark>.env</mark>** file inside the project directory.
 Here are the required fields with example parameters:
 ```
 DB_NAME=tictactoe
 DB_USER=tttadmin